rainbowlemons/rainbowlemons/README.md

 - 👋 Hi, I’m @rainbowlemons
 - 👀 I’m interested in game dev!
-- 🌱 I know Python and I’m currently learning Godot
+- 🌱 I’m currently learning Godot and I'm familiar with Python.
-- I plan to participate in some game jams and will upload some source code here
+- I plan to participate in some game jams and will upload some source code here.
+- I'll also upload anything I make with Python.
+I hope to help contribute to open source projects!

 <!---
 rainbowlemons/rainbowlemons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.